yaggow/Team-7/Phase1.md

 John Lee is a 22-year-old computer science student at U of T. He moves to Toronto by himself to study at university, and he is almost finishing his course.
 He decided to live by himself in his house, since he thinks it is better and more organized to not share his home with someone else.
 John always focused his live actions on organization.

-John likes to follow subjects that he is interested into, as well as have contact with groups at university that have something in common with him, that can taking the same course, being in the same college, enjoying the same tastes, etc.
+John likes to follow subjects that he is interested into, as well as have contact with groups at university that have something in common with him such as taking the same course, being in the same college, enjoying the same tastes, etc.

 ###Frank Rogers